Posted on

 Gautier Desvignes is in the latter category.
 In a few short years he’s transformed his quaint family domaine from traditional rustic Givry into some of the most popular wines in our cellar.
 The 2015s in particular are refined, complex, and simply delightful.

 In 2015 Gautier split his plot of village level Givry into two cuvées.
-We released the first last month — the “Meix au Roy” — a rugged, mouthfilling, lively Pinot Noir.
+The original “Meix au Roy” is classic Givry — rugged, mouthfilling, lively Pinot Noir.
 For the second cuvée, Gautier removed some leaves from the vines over the summer, allowing the sun to raise the phenolic ripeness of the grapes.

 The result is an extra-ripe cuvée, with juicy fruit and smooth, velvety texture.
 It’s riper and fuller than the Meix, with punchier tannin and a longer finish.
 This is Burgundy at it’s juiciest — with the sun soaked exuberance of Beaujolais and the dark fruit of the Côte d’Or.